arpitchakladar/bazl/README.md

 - Add a user/permission system.
 - Add and manage processes or external programs.
 - Add system calls.
+- Use memory segmentation, to increase usable memory to 1mb.
 - Switch to 32-bit protected mode.